 An unforgettable experience awaits when you visit the Eternal City.
 Learn everything you need to know about planning your first trip and make the most of your time in Rome with these helpful tips!

-Traveling to Rome can expose you to a range of exciting architecture and art, but if you have never been, it might seem intimidating as well.
+Traveling to Rome can expose you to a range of exciting architecture and art, as it’s filled with lots of cultural experiences that you should take advantage of, but if you have never been, it might seem intimidating as well.
 Not to mention, it’s a different culture and language that may take getting used to.
 However, even first-time visitors can prepare ahead of time to make their time as enjoyable as possible.
 The trick is to do your research before you go.

 Get Your Tickets Ahead of Time

 There is nothing worse than planning to visit a certain area and finding there is already a wait to get tickets, and this can lead to a wasted day.
 You can avoid the lines by purchasing tickets ahead of time.
 There are museums in the area that allow you to purchase tickets to skip the lines.
 In fact, a few areas require you to get tickets in advance to prevent overcrowding there.